All Episodes

 So I'm all on that side.

-Even though the Bush administration and George W. Bush himself asked them not to, because that revealed to terrorists what we were doing and enabled them to avoid detection.
+But when the Bush administration, when the New York Times got the story of the National Security Agency's surveillance of al-Qaeda suspects abroad, contacts with persons in the U.S., they broke that story, even though the Bush administration and George W. Bush himself asked them not to, because that revealed to terrorists what we were doing and enabled them to avoid detection.

-Uh the New York Times decided to print it anyway.
+The New York Times decided to print it anyway.

-They got Pulitzer prizes for some of these stories.
+They got Pulitzer Prizes for some of these stories.

 A consistency check from the always, always compelling Michael Barone.

-Go to WashingtonExaminer.com where he is the senior political analyst.
+Go to Washingtonexaminer.com where he is the senior political analyst.

 What a privilege, sir.